 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Federation of Small Businesses (FSB), headquartered in Great Britain, currently does not have any publicly available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+The Federation of Small Businesses (FSB), headquartered in Great Britain, currently does not have any reported carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
 As a result, the FSB's climate commitments and initiatives remain unspecified, and there is no inherited emissions data from a parent or related organisation.
-Without concrete emissions data or reduction initiatives, it is challenging to assess their environmental impact or commitments to sustainability.
-In the context of small businesses, the FSB may advocate for climate action and support its members in reducing their carbon footprints, but specific details on such initiatives are not provided.
+The FSB's approach to carbon emissions and climate action is currently unclear, highlighting a potential area for future development in sustainability practices.